EU antitrust chief seeks to insulate Gazprom probe from Crimea

-WASHINGTON The European Union is seeking to insulate its probe of Russia's gas export monopoly, Gazprom (GAZP.MM), which is suspected of anti-competitive behaviour, from larger concerns about Russia's seizure of Ukraine's Crimean peninsula, Europe's top antitrust enforcer said on Friday.
+WASHINGTON, March 28 The European Union is seeking to insulate its probe of Russia's gas export monopoly, Gazprom, which is suspected of anti-competitive behavior, from larger concerns about Russia's seizure of Ukraine's Crimean peninsula, Europe's top antitrust enforcer said on Friday.

-Gazprom, the world's top gas producer and supplier of around 30 percent of Europe's gas needs, has been under EU investigation since September 2012 for suspected anti-competitive behaviour, including overcharging customers and blocking rival suppliers.

 Russia ships around half of its gas to Europe through Ukraine.